Check back frequently for speaker updates.

 Vice-Chairman & Partner (Calgary), Bennett Jones LLP

-Perry Spitznagel is vice-chairman of Bennett Jones, managing partner of the Calgary office and a member of the firm’s Partnership Board.
+Perry Spitznagel is vice-chairman of Bennett Jones, partner at the Calgary office and a member of the firm’s Partnership Board.

 Perry is a corporate lawyer with extensive national and cross-border experience.
 He has acted for clients in some of the largest transactions in Canada, including many of Canada’s and North America’s largest national and cross-border mergers.

 Perry has been recognized by Financial Post Magazine as one of the 25 most influential people in corporate Canada.
 He is also recognized by Chambers Global, the Legal Media Group, Best Lawyers in Canada, PLC Which Lawyer, the IFLR 1000 and The Canadian Legal Lexpert Directory as a leading lawyer in his areas of expertise.

 Perry is a director of public and private companies.
 He is also a director of Winsport Canada, which manages the legacy assets and programs of the Calgary Winter Olympics, and is a past director of Alpine Canada.
 He is also a member of the Advisory Board of Samara Canada and a past member of the Alberta Securities Commission Advisory Committee.
 A former ski racer, Perry remains active in skiing.